-CSPM Best practices (and mistakes to avoid)
+CSPM Best Practices (and mistakes to avoid)

 It’s pretty safe to say that when the global pandemic hit us all in 2020, businesses (and individuals) weren’t aware of the potential changes that were about to take place across the global working environment.
-We saw a massive move to working from home and to this day, global teams and even new hires are finding different ways to work remotely rather than returning to the office.
+We saw a massive move to working from home, and to this day, global teams and even new hires are finding different ways to work remotely rather than returning to the office.

 Cloud Security Posture Management (CSPM) mistakes are unfortunately common because of this, so it is important to ensure that businesses are prepared to mitigate risks and to develop a cybersecurity methodology that protects businesses.

-In this article you will learn what CSPM is, how Cloud Security Posture Management works, CSPM best practices and finally, typical CSPM mistakes and how to avoid them.
+In this article, you will learn what CSPM is, how Cloud Security Posture Management works, CSPM best practices, and, finally, typical CSPM mistakes and how to avoid them.

 What is Cloud Security Posture Management